Bivariate Covariance Functions of P\'olya Type: Flexible bivariate models of P olya type

 We introduce novel bivariate covariance models of the form \eqref{eq:class} and provide sufficient conditions for their validity.
-The proofs of the main results, Theorems \ref{th:exp} and \ref{th:cauchy} are similar and postponed to Appendix \ref{app:suff}.
+The derivation of new model classes are based on the following general result which includes a weak form of P\'olya criterion in the univariate case as $\psi_{11}''(r) \ge 0$ implies convexity of $\psi_{11}$.